 Terms, definitions and abbreviated terms

-The SDD shall include any additional terms, definition or abbreviated terms used.
+The SDD shall include any additional terms, definition or abbreviated terms used not already defined in any applicable or reference documentation.

 Software design overview

 The SDD briefly introduces the system context and design and discuss the background to the project detailed as follows.